 PillDaddy.com, which is tattooed right about FindMartha.com, briefly sold Viagara online.
 If you try to go to that site today, there’s nothing there.

-Tarmargo says that he’s trying to use some of the money he was paid to be branded to buy the now-defunct websites.
+Tarmargo says that he’s trying to use some of the money he was paid to be branded to go to a domain registration website and buy the now-defunct websites.
 Hey–if he can’t scrounge up enough cash to buy the domains, maybe he could sell advertising space on his body to make up the difference!

 Mark Greenlaw – DefyingGravity.com (on his neck)